vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 </template>
 ```

-And our script will look like this, we'll have some props passed to the component that allows us to set the `Google Map API` and `map` object:
+Our script will look like this, we'll have some props passed to the component which allows us to set the `Google Map API` and `map` object:

 ```js
 import GoogleMapsApiLoader from "google-maps-api-loader";